 Sebum production fluctuates in response to changing hormone levels.
 Sex hormones traditionally thought of as male, especially testosterone, play a large role in regulating sebaceous gland activity.

 Sebum production peaks shortly after birth and decreases within the first week of life.
 During puberty, testosterone floods the body, triggering another spike in sebum production.
 Testosterone and sebum levels naturally decline with age.

-Many components of sebum, including its fatty acids and squalene, have anti-inflammatory properties.
+Many components of sebum, including its fatty acids and squalene,

 Components of sebum support skin health in several ways beyond combatting inflammation: